act-rules/act-rules.github.io/_rules/text-spacing-not-important-b8bb68.md

 #### Failed Example 2

-This `div` element has a `letter-spacing` of `1em !important` which is above to the permissible minimum, given the default pixel size of the body is `16px`.
+This `div` element has a `letter-spacing` of `1em !important` which is above to the permissible minimum, given the default pixel size of the body is 16 pixels.

 ```html
 <div style="letter-spacing: 1em !important;">